Vitamin B12 Deficiency Signs

 The real culprit in the B12 deficiency epidemic (by some estimates, about 40% of people are deficient and most are completely unaware of the situation), is the demonization and consequent avoidance of B12 rich foods by a duped public.

-The very foods highest in B12 – particularly organ meats and eggs, are the very same ones erroneously labeled as unhealthy by conventional nutritional circles.
-Ironically, these very same foods were revered by Traditional Societies as they imparted vibrant health, vitality, fertility and healthy babies and children to those that consumed them:
+The very foods highest in B12, particularly pastured organ meats and fresh eggs, are the very same ones erroneously labeled as unhealthy by conventional nutritional circles.
+These include:

 - liver